inno-devops-labs/F23-core-course-labs/app_python/README.md

 # The app

-The is a simple web application built with Flask and guicorn as HTTP server.
-This application displays the current time in Moscow.
+The is a simple web application built with Flask and guicorn as HTTP server.\
+It has two endpoints:

+* `/ ` : Displays the current time in Moscow.
+* `/visits ` : Displays the count of visits of the root endpoint.

 ## Running the app